Why Contractors Need Better Websites (And What to Do About It)

 • Local SEO structure targeting "[service] + [city]" searches

-• Fast loading times even with high-quality project photos
+• Fast loading even with high-quality project photos

-The result: a website that turns the traffic you are already getting into phone calls and estimate requests.
+The result: a site that turns the traffic you're already getting into phone calls and estimate requests.